 Let's get started with Wushu classes.

-Class time are Tuesdays, Wednesdays and Thursdays from 3:00-4:00 PM - contact Shifu Robert for access.
+Class time are Tuesdays, Wednesdays and Thursdays - contact Shifu Robert for class times.

 Please wear loose fitting clothing and slippers or sneakers.